PeterBengtson/Ooloi-docs/guides/POLYMORPHIC_API_GUIDE.md

 ;; This enables gRPC compatibility: VPDs serialize, object pointers don't!
 ```

-**That's the essence!** Read on to understand the type system architecture that makes this possible.
+The following sections explain the type system architecture that enables this behaviour.

 ## Overview

 Ooloi's polymorphic API represents a type-driven software architecture approach in a dynamic language.
-More importantly, **it's designed to be a musical API** - one that reflects how musicians think about and work with music, not how programmers think about data structures.
+The API reflects how musicians think about and work with music, rather than forcing musical concepts into programming abstractions.

 **The API achieves musical abstraction by eliminating the gap between musical concepts and computational operations:**